NIBM-HNDSE-Courseworks/Finix/README.md

 1.  **Mobile App:** Load the project in Android Studio and run it on an emulator or physical device.
 2.  **Oracle Connection:** A configured connection to the Oracle Database instance to test the synchronization and report generation features.

-**Note::** The Oracle connection and PL/SQL procedures are demonstrated via the synchronization logic and generated reports as defined in the deliverables.
+**Note:** The Oracle connection and PL/SQL procedures are demonstrated via the synchronization logic and generated reports as defined in the deliverables.